Art-of-Technology/collab/prd.md

 ## 5. Conclusion

-Devitter aims to solve the communication challenges faced by software development teams by providing a simple yet effective platform for sharing work updates, challenges, and ideas.
-By focusing on simplicity and avoiding the complexity pitfalls of tools like Jira and Notion, Devitter can become an integral part of a development team's daily workflow.
+Collab aims to solve the communication challenges faced by software development teams by providing a simple yet effective platform for sharing work updates, challenges, and ideas.
+By focusing on simplicity and avoiding the complexity pitfalls of tools like Jira and Notion, Collab can become an integral part of a development team's daily workflow.

 The timeline-based approach, inspired by Twitter's original purpose as an internal communication tool, provides a familiar paradigm that requires minimal training while still offering powerful capabilities for information sharing and discovery.
-By carefully implementing the requirements outlined in this document and addressing the open questions through user research and testing, Devitter can deliver substantial value to software development teams of all sizes.
+By carefully implementing the requirements outlined in this document and addressing the open questions through user research and testing, Collab can deliver substantial value to software development teams of all sizes.

-Key differentiators for Devitter:
+Key differentiators for Collab:
 1. **Simplicity First**: Clean UI with minimal cognitive load
 2. **Developer-Centric**: Designed specifically for software team workflows
 3. **Automated Updates**: Reduces manual reporting through dev tool integrations